scart97/thunder-speech/docs/quick reference guide.md

 ```

 ??? note
-    The exported model only depends on pytorch and torchaudio, and the later is only used
+    The exported model only depends on pytorch and torchaudio, and the latter is only used
     to open the audio file into a tensor.
 If torchaudio.load could be compiled inside the
     model in the future, similar to what already happens with torchvision, the dependency
     can be removed and only the base pytorch will be necessary to run inferece!